 Cooking equipment accounts for the largest percentage of residential fires.
-Because of oils used these fires are most often flaming fires.
+Because of oils used, these fires are most often flaming fires.
 However, normal cooking can also produce steam, smoke, and fumes that set off alarms.
+Avoid installing an ionization smoke alarm in or near the kitchen because cooking may cause nuisance alarms.
 Disabling a smoke alarm to silence frequent nuisance alarms could be a fatal mistake.
 Instead, moving the smoke alarm farther away from the cooking appliance may help prevent nuisance alarms and still provide adequate detection of the small fast moving fires that occur in the kitchen.